amuzil/docs/docs/magus/skills/forms.md

 # Forms

 A form is a fundamental type of movement or interaction with the environment.
 They are mainly used as building blocks for input.
-They are often applied to a specific target, which can be a chunk of bended element or in some cases a creature, animal or plant.
+They are often applied to a specific target, which can be a chunk of bendable element or in some cases a creature, animal or plant.

 ## Base forms